Do you promote your book with image links?

-But when you post your YouTube link on Facebook, Twitter or on your blog, it will be an embedded video, which people love clicking!
+But when you post your YouTube link on Facebook, Twitter, or on your blog, it will be an embedded video, which people will love clicking!

-Think images, think links, and think about what people love clicking
+Think images, videos, think links, and think about what people love clicking.

-No matter where or how you promote your books, think about how you can use image links because they will gain far more clicks than an ugly text link.
+No matter where or how you promote a book, think about how you can use image links because they will gain far more clicks than an ugly text link.